pali-english/pali-english.github.io/README.md

 contemplating the teaching,
 a mendicant who recollects the teaching
 doesn’t decline in the true teaching.

+    Dhammārāmo: one who delights in the teaching
+    Dhammarato: one who enjoys the teaching
+    Dhammaṁ: the teaching
+    Anuvicintayaṁ: contemplating
+    Dhammaṁ: the teaching
+    Anussaraṁ: recollecting
+    Bhikkhu: mendicant, monk
+    Saddhammā: in the true teaching
+    Na: not
+    Parihāyati: declines

 Salābhaṁ nātimaññeyya,
 nāññesaṁ pihayaṁ care;